top of page

 Carrier marketing and product pages also reflect their positioning:

-• T-Mobile states its lineup includes NB-IoT and LTE-M, and describes NB-IoT for static devices and LTE-M for mobile devices sending small amounts infrequently.
+• T-Mobile states its lineup includes NB-IoT and LTE-M, describing NB-IoT for static devices and LTE-M for mobile devices sending small amounts infrequently.

-• Verizon states NB-IoT and LTE-M are supported by its 4G LTE network and provides a use-case split between the two.
+• Verizon states that both NB-IoT and LTE-M are supported by its 4G LTE network and provides a use-case split between the two.

 • AT&T’s LPWA page emphasizes LTE-M and gives representative use cases (alarms, meters, parking controls).
-AT&T recently stopped to offer NB IoT as selection for the cellular connectivity.
+AT&T recently stopped offering NB-IoT as a selection for cellular connectivity.

-Bottom line: In the US, LTE-M is broadly established on major carriers, while NB-IoT support can be more carrier- and geography-dependent—so validate availability by the exact deployment regions before you lock hardware.
+Bottom Line: In the US, LTE-M is broadly established on major carriers, while NB-IoT support can be more carrier- and geography-dependent—so validate availability by the exact deployment regions before you lock in hardware.

 • Smart Sensors (pressure, level, meters for water/gas/electricity) where reads are periodic and delay-tolerant